luluhoc/radarr-mass-delete/README.md

 Radarr Mass Delete Low Rating Movies
 ===
+I've created this script because I had many lists in my Radarr and I had a rating from `8` for auto-add and monitor, but Radarr rating is very misleading so I've ended up with many shitty movies in my collection.

+I recommend running this script every month if you wish to have movies based on real IMDB rating in your collection.

-The Script to clean up your library from shitty movies based on the IMDB Rating.
+The Script will clean up your library from shitty movies based on the IMDB Rating.

-The Script fetches all the movies, you have in the database and then fetches rating from IMDB for every movie and compares the movie rating with the rating set up by User.
+The Script fetches all the movies, you have in the database, then fetches rating from IMDB for every movie and compares the movie rating with the rating set up by User.

+How to install and use?
+---
+1. Download Latest LTS version of Node.js from here https://nodejs.org/en/ and install it on your computer.

+2. Download Visual Studio Code which I recommend but you can use any text editor of your choice to fill all the required constants(options) https://code.visualstudio.com/

+3. You can run terminal directly in Visual Studio Code or you can open terminal from explorer or finder.

+4. When you are in the terminal and you are in the script folder run `npm install`

+5. When it will finish installing run `node app.js` to run the script and delete all the shitty movies.

 Options
 ---